BeamMP/Docs/docs/en/server/port-forwarding.md

 </figure>

 Right-click on your adapter and choose properties.
-If Internet Protocol Version 4 is not checked, then this is the wrong adapter.
+If `Internet Protocol Version 4` is not checked, then this is the wrong adapter.
 Choose a different one.

 <figure class="image image_resized" style="width:62%;" markdown>
   ![](../../assets/content/win11-ethernet-properties-highlighted.png)
 </figure>

-Double click on Internet Protocol Version 4.
-Change Obtain an IP address automatically to Use the following IP address.
+Double click on `Internet Protocol Version 4`.
+Change `Obtain an IP address automatically` to `Use the following IP address`.

 Fill out the IP address, Subnet mask, Default gateway, and Preferred DNS server with the information from command prompt (ipconfig /all).